 Observation and Results

 Systematically examine the entire surface of each coverslip with the 10x objective or, if needed for identification, higher power objectives of the microscope in a systematic manner so that the entire coverslip area is observed.
-When organisms or suspicious objects are seen, switch to higher magnification (40X) to see more detailed morphology of the object in question.
+When organisms or suspicious objects are seen, switch to higher magnification (40X) to see the more detailed morphology of the object in question.

 Procedure Notes-sedimentation technique